Hey Kids (Start Here)

 Dear Dr. Geiszler,

 You asked about my personal history.
 I assure you it is a nearly conventional story.
-I say nearly because my attendance at a Mathematisch-Naturwissenschaftliches Gymnasium was, perhaps, briefer than one might expect due to childhood illness combined with accelerated private tutoring.
-I matriculated early at University and then spent a year between University and my graduate studies pursuing an alternate career pathway that was ultimately not a viable choice for me due to physical requirements I was unable to meet.
-I ultimately settled on the pursuit of mathematics.
+I say nearly because my attendance at a Mathematisch-Naturwissenschaftliches Gymnasium was, perhaps, briefer than one might expect due to a childhood illness combined with accelerated private tutoring.
+I matriculated early, then spent a year between university and my graduate studies pursuing an alternate career pathway that was ultimately not a viable choice for me due to physical requirements I wasn’t able to meet.
+Ultimately, I settled on the pursuit of mathematics.
 As you can see, my personal history is not particularly notable.
-My presentation of myself in text to an American scientist that I’ve never met may be significantly more unencumbered by the trappings of institutional hierarchy than my exterior comportment in reality.
+My presentation of myself in text to an American scientist I’ve never met is more unencumbered by the trappings of institutional hierarchy than my exterior comportment in reality.
 If only you were making funding decisions at TU Berlin.
 Ah well.

 Give all my best to Dr. Meyer, and also tell her I’ll thank her to stop maligning my perfectly respectable hair.